 - The name for the chief in the Lakota language is "itancan".

-- The Lakota people almost all speak English, but thousands can speak both English as well as their native tongue.
+- Almost all Lakota people speak English, but thousands can speak the Lakota language too.

 - Like most other Native American tribes, storytelling is a central part of the Lakota cultural heritage.
 You can learn a great deal about the history of the Sioux through their stories that are handed down from generation to generation.